Sacred Harp: Books in contemporary use

-The most common tunebook in the Sacred Harp tradition is The Sacred Harp: 1991 Edition, published by the Sacred Harp Publishing Company; Hugh McGraw was the editorial chair for this revision.
+The most common tunebook in the Sacred Harp tradition is The Sacred Harp: 2025 Edition, published by the Sacred Harp Publishing Company; David Ivey was the editorial chair for this revision.
 This book is used as the principal or only book at the majority of major singing events (known as "conventions" and "all-day singings").
-This book is often known as the "Denson Book" (from the principal editor of previous editions in its revision lineage) or the "red book".
-A new revision in the Denson lineage, The Sacred Harp: 2025 Edition, began in 2018, with David Ivey as revision chair; the first public singing from this revision took place with the 2025 session of the United Sacred Harp Musical Association on September 13-14; it has a green cover.
+This book is often known as the "Denson Book" (from the principal editor of previous editions in its revision lineage).
+Work on this revision began in 2018; the first public singing from this revision took place with the 2025 session of the United Sacred Harp Musical Association on September 13–14; it has a green cover.
+The 2025 Edition replaces the 1991 Edition of the Sacred Harp Publishing Company, but the 1991 Edition is still used by some singing conventions.
+Previous editions date back to 1911.

 Also commonly used is The Sacred Harp, Revised Cooper Edition (2012), colloquially known as the "Cooper Book" or the "blue book".
-It has significant overlap in contents with the Denson Book but a different revision history since the early 20th century.
+It has significant overlap in contents with the Denson Book but a different revision history dating back to a 1902 revision.
 The Cooper Book contains a much higher proportion of songs influenced by gospel music than the Denson Book.
 In some regions, the Cooper Book is the primary edition of the Sacred Harp used; elsewhere, some singers appreciate it as a secondary book that provides variety.

 Many Sacred Harp singers also sing from other tunebooks.
 Several of these have histories and communities of their own, and many continue to be edited and revised to fit the needs of contemporary participants.
 Many who sing from these tunebooks, however, are also familiar with the more prominent Sacred Harp editions.
 These other books include: